 I’ll be honest.
-The New Year’s Eve of 2021 will be just the same at our house as every previous December 31.
-Celebrating at home is how we roll.
+The New Year’s Eve of 2022 will be just the same at our house as every previous December 31.
+Appetizers.

-After many years of celebrating New Year’s Eve at home, I’ve learned a few tricks that are worthy of passing on.
+After many years of serving New Year’s Eve appetizers, I’ve learned a few tricks that are worthy of passing on.

 1. Make the foods YOU enjoy.

 Sure, there are plenty of traditional foods to have on New Year’s, but it’s always the best plan to make the things you actually enjoy.
-This past year has been anything but traditional, so don’t feel obligated to make what you always make.
+The past few years have been anything but traditional, so don’t feel obligated to make what you always make.

 Make the foods you enjoy.